haonan-li/TWM-metonymy-resolution/README.md

 We use the code in [this](https://github.com/nlpAThits/WiMCor) repo to generate the `Prewin` baselines, which is based on [Minimalist Location Metonymy Resolution](https://github.com/milangritta/Minimalist-Location-Metonymy-Resolution)

 #### Our model
-To run our metonymy resolution model, you just need to specify the parameters for `src/run_metonymy_resolution.py`.
+To run our metonymy resolution model, you just need to specify the arguments for `src/run_metonymy_resolution.py`.

 For example:
 ```bash